-While Glottolog thus provides a convenient and well-curated genealogical classification for controlling for inheritance, doing the same for contact-induced areality is more difficult generally and also for present purposes specifically.
-Standard off-the-shelf breakdowns such as that by Dryer (1989) that is also implemented in WALS, or its recent modification by Hammarström and Donohue (2014), are not ideal for present purposes as they divide the world into macroareas that are large enough to contain several salient high-altitude zones and/or hotspots in the distribution of ejectives and/or uvulars.
-For instance, the Eurasian macroarea as defined in these breakdowns would include the Alps, the Caucasus, the Hindu Kush, and the Himalayas.
-From a conceptual point of view, using this breakdown for present purposes would entail an unspoken expectation that these major mountain ranges should behave alike, or can at least be treated analytically as behaving alike with regard to the distribution of uvulars and ejectives.
-However, in fact, there is no robust reason to assume that, simply because they are all ubicated on the Eurasian landmass, this should be the case.
-We have therefore recognized the need for a more fine-grained breakdown in which high-elevation mountain regions are distributed more evenly across macroareas.
-In order to nevertheless retain a link with the extant literature, we have built on a breakdown that is based on Nichols’s (1992: 25-26) maximally differentiation of the world into areas that is also implemented in Urban (2012) for some analyses.
-Given that the PHOIBLE coverage is much denser than either Nichols’s (1992) and Urban’s (2012) samples, however, instructions and criteria to separate areas from one another geographically had to be amended.
-In addition, we did not make Nichols’s (1992) distinction between Western North America and Eastern North America here and also do not adopt Nichols’s (1992) Ancient Near East area for the obvious reason that no languages of the ancient Near East are included in PHOIBLE.
-Instead, we introduced a new area called “Western Asia” into the breakdown, which is not included in earlier analysis simply because were few or even none languages from this part of the world in the respective samples.
-Building on this work and modifying it to suit the purposes of the present research, we obtain a division of the world into eleven areas.
-Table 1 lists these, together with their conventional bounds from neighboring areas where these require specification in the second column.
+While Glottolog provides a convenient and well-curated genealogical classification for controlling for inheritance, doing the same for contact-induced areality is generally more difficult and also for our present purposes specifically.
+Standardly accepted language area partitionings, such as that by Dryer (1989), are also implemented in WALS, or its recent modification by Hammarström and Donohue (2014).
+However, they are not ideal for our present purpose as they divide the world into macroareas that are large enough to contain several salient high-altitude zones and/or hotspots in the distribution of ejectives and/or uvulars.
+For instance, the Eurasian macroarea, as defined in these partitionings, would include the Alps, the Caucasus, the Hindu Kush, and the Himalayas.
+From a conceptual point of view, using this geographic partitioning for present purposes would entail an unspoken expectation that these major mountain ranges should behave alike, or can at least be treated analytically as behaving alike with regard to the distribution of uvulars and ejectives.
+However, there is in fact no robust reason to assume that simply because they are all located on the Eurasian landmass, this should be the case.
+We have therefore recognized the need for a more fine-grained partitioning in which high-elevation mountain regions are distributed more evenly across macroareas.
+Nevertheless, in order to retain a link with the extant literature, we have built on a partitioning that is based on Nichols’s (1992: 25-26) maximal differentiation of the world into areas.
+It has also been used by Urban (2012) for some analyses.
+Given that the PHOIBLE coverage is much denser than either Nichols’s (1992) and Urban’s (2012) language samples, instructions and criteria to separate areas from one another geographically had to be amended.
+Additionally, we did not make Nichols’s (1992) distinction between Western North America and Eastern North America and we also do not adopt Nichols’s (1992) Ancient Near East area because no languages of the ancient Near East are included in PHOIBLE.
+Instead, we introduced a new area called “Western Asia” into the partitioning, which is not included in any earlier analysis simply because there were few (or even no) languages from this part of the world in the respective samples.
+Building on this work, and modifying it to suit the purposes of the present research, we obtain a division of the world into eleven areas.
+Table 1 lists these areas, together with their conventional bounds from neighboring areas, where these require specification in the second column.
 The third column provides impressionistic and non-systematic information on some of the major mountain areas within these areas (where existent).